Lawrence H. Fountain: Service in public office

+He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
+Board of Education.
+Fountain voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+As the price for his vote for legislation supporting the war on poverty, he demanded the firing of deputy director Adam Yarmolinsky, who, while with the Defense Department, had helped force integration of public places near military bases in North Carolina.

 From 1981 to 1982, he was a member of the Presidential Advisory Committee on Federalism.
 The committee had the responsibility of advising the President on ways to restore proper relationships between federal, state and local governments.

 Personal life

 Fountain was a Presbyterian Elder and had a perfect Sunday School attendance record for more than eighty years.
 He served as a trustee of the National Presbyterian Church from 1961 to 1964 and again from 1977 to 1980.
-He was a member of the Executive Committee of the East Carolina Council of the Boy Scouts of America, and was a member of the local and other Bar Associations, the Elks, and Kiwanis Club.
+He was a member of the executive committee of the East Carolina Council of the Boy Scouts of America, and was a member of the local and other Bar Associations, the Elks, and Kiwanis Club.
 He served as lieutenant governor of the Sixth Division of the Carolinas District of Kiwanis International.
 He was also a Jaycee and received the Distinguished Service Award (Man of the Year) of the Tarboro Jaycees in 1948.